|CLINICAL COUNSELING OVERVIEW|

 (Permission required) This course will provide students with an understanding of various principles of mental health/human services administration and management, and supervision models.
 Students will explore their own management and supervisory styles as well as principles of effective leadership.
 Students will gain knowledge in understanding the necessary components for planning and evaluating in human service programming, customer satisfaction, organizational culture, funding resources, and regulations and laws.
 The impact of funding sources, e.g. Medicaid, Medicare, and JCAHO and accrediting agencies will also be examined.

-(Prerequisites, SC805, SC810, SC825 and at least one of the following: SC820, SC710, CC830, RE832, or CC700, and permission is required.)
+(Prerequisites, CE810, CE825, CE833, CE893, and/or concurrently, CE830.
+Permission required.)
 This supervised practicum will assist students to improve their counseling skills through counseling sessions with clients.
 The course provides opportunities for students to obtain supervised practice in the area of group counseling, as well as experience in preparing case notes, consulting with other professionals, and critiquing audio and video tapes of counseling sessions.
 Students receive one hour of individual and one and one-half hours of group supervision each week.
 Liability insurance coverage is required.
+Methods of instruction include tutorial forms of instruction consisting of discussion of students’ video/audio tapes of clients and case analysis of diagnosis and treatment of students’ clients.
+Instructor and/or students will present materials on topics pertinent to client issues, including diversity, ethical and legal considerations.

 This course will introduce the student to the different theories of addiction: (1) biological, (2) psychodynamic, (3) social learning, (4) systems, (5) sociocultural, and (6) spiritual, and their implications for counseling.
 Emphasis will be placed on understanding the cultural variables that influence alcohol and substance use across the various microcultures.
 The phenomena of dual diagnosis (alcohol and substance abuse coexist with another disabling condition) will be explored.
 Culturally relevant counseling and rehabilitation strategies will be explored.